Blog

 It is now almost a year since I made my major move north to the East Riding of Yorkshire, leaving behind a London allotment where I happily tended my plot for over twenty years.

-I love to watch the birds and see them hop along a central path, as if it had been there forever.
+As for the birds, I would like to have more of them, but I do now get frequent visits and I love to see them hop along a central path, as if it had been there forever.

-I have just completed a commission for a little wren painting and coincidentally one has been appearing quite regularly in the garden.
+I have just completed a commission for a little wren painting and coincidentally one has been coming into the garden lately.
 In my nature diary from when I was at school, I have written that wrens move about in a mouse-like manner, which I think is a good description of how speedily they can appear and then disappear amongst the foliage.

-Next up, I have a commission for a puffin painting and a couple of half-finished flower paintings to complete that now feel redolent of warmer, sunnier months.
+Next up is a commission for a puffin painting, and a couple of half-finished flower paintings to complete that are now a reminder of the warmer summer months.